tunnckoCore/kind-of-extra/README.md

 kindof((a, b) => { return a + b }) // => 'function'
 ```

+## Related
+- [always-done](https://www.npmjs.com/package/always-done): Handle completion and errors with elegance!
+Support for streams, callbacks, promises, child processes, async/await and sync functions.
+A drop-in replacement for [async-done][] - pass 100… [more](https://github.com/hybridables/always-done#readme) | [homepage](https://github.com/hybridables/always-done#readme "Handle completion and errors with elegance!
+Support for streams, callbacks, promises, child processes, async/await and sync functions.
+A drop-in replacement for [async-done][] - pass 100% of its tests plus more")
+- [is-kindof](https://www.npmjs.com/package/is-kindof): Check type of given javascript value.
+Support promises, generators, streams, and native types.
+Thin wrapper around `kind-of` module. | [homepage](https://github.com/tunnckocore/is-kindof#readme "Check type of given javascript value.
+Support promises, generators, streams, and native types.
+Thin wrapper around `kind-of` module.")
+- [kind-of-types](https://www.npmjs.com/package/kind-of-types): List of all javascript types.
+Used and useful for checking, validation, sanitizing and testing.
+Like isStream, isPromise, isWeakset and etc. | [homepage](https://github.com/tunnckocore/kind-of-types#readme "List of all javascript types.
+Used and useful for checking, validation, sanitizing and testing.
+Like isStream, isPromise, isWeakset and etc.")
+- [minibase](https://www.npmjs.com/package/minibase): MiniBase is minimalist approach to Base - @node-base, the awesome framework.
+Foundation for building complex APIs with small units called plugins.
+Works well with most… [more](https://github.com/node-minibase/minibase#readme) | [homepage](https://github.com/node-minibase/minibase#readme "MiniBase is minimalist approach to Base - @node-base, the awesome framework.
+Foundation for building complex APIs with small units called plugins.
+Works well with most of the already existing [base][] plugins.")
+- [mukla](https://www.npmjs.com/package/mukla): Small, parallel and fast test framework with suppport for async/await, promises, callbacks, streams and observables.
+Targets and works at node.js v0.10 and above. | [homepage](https://github.com/tunnckocore/mukla#readme "Small, parallel and fast test framework with suppport for async/await, promises, callbacks, streams and observables.
+Targets and works at node.js v0.10 and above.")
+- [to-callback](https://www.npmjs.com/package/to-callback): Converts result-first callbacks to classic (node.js-style) error-first callbacks with 3 lines of code.
+Useful when you want to promisify result-first APIs (like emitter.on).
+Inspired by… [more](https://github.com/tunnckocore/to-callback#readme) | [homepage](https://github.com/tunnckocore/to-callback#readme "Converts result-first callbacks to classic (node.js-style) error-first callbacks with 3 lines of code.
+Useful when you want to promisify result-first APIs (like emitter.on).
+Inspired by [rfpify][] and probably used in it.")
+- [try-catch-core](https://www.npmjs.com/package/try-catch-core): Low-level package to handle completion and errors of sync or asynchronous functions, using [once][] and [dezalgo][] libs.
+Useful for and used in higher-level libs such… [more](https://github.com/hybridables/try-catch-core#readme) | [homepage](https://github.com/hybridables/try-catch-core#readme "Low-level package to handle completion and errors of sync or asynchronous functions, using [once][] and [dezalgo][] libs.
+Useful for and used in higher-level libs such as [always-done][] to handle completion of anything.")

 ## Contributing
 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/tunnckoCore/kind-of-extra/issues/new).
 But before doing anything, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.